canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 1        started  3.227.255.168   i-09580bdd3fbd7e4d5  bionic  us-east-1b  running
 ```

-Then copy the config file from the Kubernetes Master:
+Then, copy the config file from the Kubernetes master:

 ```bash
 $ mkdir -p ~/.kube
 $ juju scp kubernetes-master/0:config ~/.kube/config
 ```

-At this point you can interact with your Charmed Kubernetes cluster via the `kubectl` command:
+You can now interact with your Charmed Kubernetes cluster with the `kubectl` command:

 ```bash
 $ kubectl cluster-info